 Grand Central Terminal is a world-famous landmark and transportation hub in Midtown Manhattan.
 With over 750,000 visitors per day; you have to stop and marvel at this historic building.
 It is literally busy all the time but that`s just part of the experience!

 Laugh Your A** Off at a Comedy Show

 A comedy show in New York City is something you have to experience.
 Grab your friends and head out for a night of fun and drinks.
 There are always vendors selling last minute tickets in Times Square for $20-25 USD per person.
 If you`re in the market for some great comedy; head to Caroline’s on Broadway or the Comedy Cellar.
 The prices are a bit higher but they have top acts every night of the week.

 TIP: Almost every comedy club in NYC has a 2 drink minimum policy.
 When booking your tickets, keep in mind that two $10-$15 USD drinks will be mandatory.

 Eat Lunch at Chelsea Market

 Chelsea Market is a MUST visit stop on any trip to New York City.
 There are multiple food shops, clothing shops, fresh produce stores, and a flea market with all sorts of vendors.
-If you want to beat the lunch rush go around 11 am because it is packed shortly after every day of the week!
-For more places to eat in New York check out our post The 11 Best Restaurants in NYC.
+If you want to beat the lunch rush go around 11 am to claim your table!

 Walk The High Line